 In Iceland, kenninafn, or surnames, are patronymic, meaning that the father’s given name forms the root of the child’s surname.
-This structure links the child to their parent, but does not reflect any family lineage.
+This structure links the child to their parent but does not reflect any family lineage.
 Icelandic surnames are gendered, ending in the suffix ‐son (son) for males and ‐dóttir (daughter) for females.
-Therefore, the Norse explorer Leif Erikson’s name literally describes him as being Erik the Red’s son.
+Therefore, the Norse explorer Leif Erikson was the son of Erik Thorvaldsson (Erik the Red), who was in turn the son of Thorvald Asvaldsson.
 Modern endeavors toward gender equality and a sudden rise in single motherhood have led to matronymic surnames.
-Icelandic footballer Heiðar Helguson, for example, goes by his mother’s name, Helga.
+Icelandic footballer Heiðar Helguson’s name, for example, indicates that he is the son of his mother, Helga.
 In some cases, people can have a last name comprised of both matronymic and patronymic elements.
-Reykjavík City mayor, Dagur Bergþóruson Eggertsson, for example, is the son of Bergþóra and Eggert.
+Reykjavík City mayor Dagur Bergþóruson Eggertsson is the son of Bergþóra and Eggert.

-Due to this format, members of an immediate family cannot have the same last name unless they are siblings.
+Due to this format, members of a nuclear family cannot have the same last name unless they are siblings.
 Gender equality laws passed in 1999 enable matrilineal surname transmission to precede patrilineal transmission, such that our imaginary José Enrique Álvarez Ramón might instead be called José Enrique Ramón Álvarez.
 As the first surname is typically paternal, and children only take the first part of each parent’s surname, the maternal elements are generally lost after one generation.
 Regardless of which configuration parents choose for their firstborn, each subsequent child must legally bear the same arrangement of last names.
 Much like the Icelandic convention, Spanish surnames are generational, linking siblings, yet estranging children from a singularly named nuclear family unit.

 The links between Spanish language and names are also strong.
 In some cases, Spanish surnames offer insight into the geographic history of one’s ancestors.
 The name Mendoza suggests that centuries ago, the family came from an area by a cold mountain, while those named Morales may have lived by blackberry groves.
-Occupational names such as Herrera, Molinero, and Romero, suggest that one’s ancestors were ironworkers, millers, and pilgrims respectively.
-Descriptive names like Cortés (courteous), Delgado (thin), Moreno (brown hair and skin), and Rubio (blonde) are common, as well.
+Occupational names such as Herrera, Molinero, and Romero, suggest that one’s ancestors were ironworkers, millers, and pilgrims, respectively.
+Descriptive names like Cortés (courteous), Delgado (thin), Moreno (brown hair and skin), and Rubio (blond) are common, as well.